eternalminerals/failed-experiments/README.md

 ## MitoVitan dipped 5-ASA suppository as a cure to isotretinoin-induced colitis
 Background: COQ10 license plate ad in Chantilly, VA as I was driving home from work in Reston, VA

-Results: Delayed violent vomitting the night after, continued nausea, fatigue, increased frequency of BMs, rectal pain for more than 1 year
+Results: Delayed violent vomitting the night after, continued nausea, fatigue, increased frequency of BMs, rectal pain, discomfort & diarrhea for more than 1 year

 ## Topical formalin as a cure to contagious & infectious strains of acne
 Background: Some strains of acne seems to be contagious & infectious from short skin-to-skin touch contact